MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

 ~~~
 ## TSHARK

-Its a command-line flavour of wireshark with same functionalities.
+It's a command-line flavor of Wireshark with the same functionalities.
 TShark is used to analyze real-time network traffic and it can read .pcap files to analyze the information, dig into the details of those connections

 ~~~
 # tshark -h
 ~~~

-lets capture wlan packets
+let's capture wlan packets

 ~~~
 # tshark -i wlan0